steedos/help/en-us/workflow/guide_user.md

   - In “My Approval”, “My Applications” and “Monitor”, you can select forms and print them.
 All contents, including attachments names, approval history and approval comments, are visible in printed forms.

 #### Notice:
-You can only print the forms in template styles in free version.
-But in paid version, custom styles are provided.
+You can only print the forms in template styles in Standard version.
+But in Professional version and Enterprise version, custom styles are provided.